CSer-Tang-hao/ConTriNet_RGBT-SOD/README.md

  - [`Pytorch`](http://pytorch.org/) >= 1.7.0
  - `Torchvision` = 0.10

+## Evaluation

+> We use this [Saliency-Evaluation-Toolbox](https://github.com/jiwei0921/Saliency-Evaluation-Toolbox) for evaluating all RGB-T SOD results.

 ## Citation

 Please cite our paper if you find the work useful, thanks!